materiaraiding/materiaraiding-old/tea.md

 After their landing, party members will receive some debuffs.
 Players have approximately 8 seconds to run to their positions, in which then time will stop, freezing all players in place and the debuffs will resolve.
 While frozen, players cannot move or cast any abilities and their buff and cooldown timers also pause.

-Once the debuffs resolve, BJ will cast Flarethrower (conal AoE) to the 2 closest players and CC will cast Alpha Sword (conal AoE) to the 3 closest players.
+Once the debuffs resolve, BJ will cast Flarethrower twice (conal AoE) to the 2 closest players and CC will cast Alpha Sword thrice (conal AoE) to the 3 closest players.

 ### Debuffs